Keywords Project

 Corporate

-A word that began with the body— corpus— has become a word associated with that most faceless of disembodied entities, the multi-national conglomerate.
+A word that began with the body— corpus— has become associated with that most faceless of disembodied entities, the multi-national conglomerate.
 How could such a shift happen?
 What are its continuing linguistic and social effects?

 Keyword Search